mikevosje/boostcreators-wordpress-starter-theme/README.md

 ### Build commands

 * `yarn watch` — Compile assets when file changes are made, start Browsersync session
-* `yarn build` — Compile and optimize the files in your assets directory
+* `yarn dev` — Compile and optimize the files in your assets directory
-* `yarn build:production` — Compile assets for production
+* `yarn production` — Compile assets for production

 ## Documentation